RockLib/RockLib.Diagnostics/README.md

 ### Tracing.ConfigureTrace

 All classes that write trace messages using the `System.Diagnostics.Trace` class should make a call to `RockLib.Diagnostics.Tracing.ConfigureTrace()` in their static constructor.
 It ensures that `Trace` has its `AutoFlush`, `IndentSize`, `UseGlobalLock`, and `Listeners` properties configured according to the `Tracing.Settings` property.
-Note that this method is thread-safe and can be called multiple timmes (only the first time calling it has any effect however).
+Note that this method is thread-safe and can be called multiple times (only the first time calling it has any effect however).

 ```c#
 using RockLib.Diagnostics;